MicrosoftDocs/windows-itpro-docs/windows/manage/uev-configuring-the-company-settings-center.md

 # Configuring the Company Settings Center for UE-V 2.x

-Microsoft User Experience Virtualization (UE-V) 2.0, 2.1, and 2.1 SP1 include a new application, the Company Settings Center, which helps users manage settings to synchronize.
+Microsoft User Experience Virtualization (UE-V) includes an application, the Company Settings Center, which helps users manage settings to synchronize.
 The Company Settings Center is installed by using the UE-V Agent.
 Users access the Company Settings Center in Control Panel, in the **Start** menu or on the **Start** screen, and via the UE-V notification area icon.
 Company Settings Center displays which settings are synchronized and helps users see the synchronization status of UE-V. Users can use the Company Settings Center to select which applications or Windows features synchronize their settings between computers.
 They can also click the **Sync Now** button to synchronize all settings immediately.
 The administrator can also include a link for support in the Company Settings Center.

 ## About the Company Settings Center